FayZ676/gitscribe/documentation/USAGE.md

 ## Style Files

-GitScribe comes with several built-in style files:
+Style files tell GitScribe how to format and present the content it generates.
+GitScribe comes with several built-in style files for various types of content:

 - `styles/post_style.txt` - For general post content
 - `styles/commit_style.txt` - For commit messages